mdn/content/files/en-us/web/javascript/reference/global_objects/object/freeze/index.md

 ---
 {{JSRef}}

 The **`Object.freeze()`** method _freezes_ an object.
 Freezing an object [prevents extensions](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/preventExtensions) and makes existing properties non-writable and non-configurable.
-A frozen object can no longer be changed: new properties cannot be added, existing properties cannot be removed, their enumerability, configurability, writability, or value cannot be changed, and the object's prototype cannot be re-assigned. `freeze()` returns the same object that was passed in.
+A frozen object can no longer be changed: new properties cannot be added, existing properties cannot be removed, their enumerability, configurability, writability, or value cannot be changed unless its descriptor is accessor descriptor and has a setter inside, and the object's prototype cannot be re-assigned. `freeze()` returns the same object that was passed in.

 Freezing an object is the highest integrity level that JavaScript provides.